auth0/docs/articles/monitoring/guides/test-testall-endpoints.md

   - analyze-logs
   - integrate-analytics
 ---
-# Check Auth0 Authentication Service
+# Check Auth0 Authentication and Supporting Services

 You can use the `/test` and `/testall` endpoints as a supplemental to monitoring.
 They are better for determining everything is functioning rather than determining if anything is down.
-However, even if it returns a `500`, it doesn’t mean that there’s a failure.
+For example, even if they return a `500` response code, that doesn’t mean that there’s a failure.

 * **`/test` endpoint**: Checks the status of the core Auth0 authentication service
 * **`/testall` endpoint**: Checks the status of the core Auth0 authentication service, as well as supporting services such as those for the [Dashboard](${manage_url}) and documentation.